airbytehq/airbyte/docs/connector-development/connector-specification-reference.md

 :::info

 Within an object definition, if some fields have the `order` property defined, and others don't, then the fields without the `order` property defined should be rendered last in the UI.
-Among those elements (which don't have `order` defined), they are ordered alphabetically by their field name.
+Among those elements (which don't have `order` defined), required fields are ordered before optional fields, and both categories are further ordered alphabetically by their field name.

 Additionally, `order` values cannot be duplicated within the same object or group.
 See the [Grouping fields](#grouping-fields) section for more info on field groups.